Skip to main content

 A completion message is displayed in the upper message bar.

 If changes have been made, the Save and Cancel buttons will be enabled.
-To save the changes and create a new package version, click on the Save button.
+To save the changes and create a new package version, select the Save button.

 Deleting a Package